-F. Proposal No. 6: Granting the Subsequent Granting Stock-based Compensation with Stock Price Conditions to directors (excluding outside directors)
+F. Agenda Item 7: Granting Stock-based Compensation with Stock Price Conditions to directors (excluding outside directors)

 This proposal is to grant the following Subsequent Granting Stock-based Compensation to the Company's Directors (excluding outside directors; the same shall apply hereinafter in this proposal).